Forbidden City

 Water tank-Forbidden CIty-Beijing

-Whenever I visit Beijing, the Forbidden City is always bustling with crowds.
-Luckily, it’s spacious enough to find a quiet spot where I can sit and soak in the atmosphere of this ancient palace.
-I wouldn’t recommend the Clock Museum unless you’re really into that kind of thing—it can be pretty boring otherwise.
-If you’re lucky, you might even spot a little cat, one of the palace's feline residents.
-Don’t hesitate to snap a photo; it’s a precious moment!
+Whenever I’m in Beijing, the Forbidden City is always packed.
+But it’s big enough to find a quiet spot to relax and soak in the vibes of this ancient palace.
+I wouldn’t recommend the Clock Museum unless you’re really into that stuff—it can get pretty boring.
+If you’re lucky, you might spot a little cat, one of the palace's furry residents.
+Be sure to take a photo; it’s a special moment!

 Attraction Information